weyl3xx/SARC-Secure-Archive/README.md

 ## Security Notice

 This tool is designed for legitimate security purposes.
 Always:
-- Use strong, unique passwords
+- Use strong, unique passwords (or choose from auto-generated options)
-- Store passwords securely (use a password manager)
+- Store passwords securely in a password manager
+- The `password.txt` file is convenient but temporary - delete after use
 - Test with non-critical data first
 - Keep backups of important data
 - Never share your password via insecure channels
+- On shared computers, avoid using `--password` flag (visible in command history)

 ## Contributing